Dynom/ERI/README.md

 # Email delivery nuances
-Ever since the first e-mail got sent in 1971 a lot has happened with electronic mail.
+Ever since the first email got sent in 1971 a lot has happened with electronic mail.
 In modern days email is seen as "the" way to identify and communicate with people online.
 Because of this, many people will easily give away their email addresses and people receive many, many emails.
 It's hard to read it all, not even counting the spam.
 Looking specifically at my own behaviour, I don't even open email unless I think it's important, just by scanning the sender and the subject of the email.

 With this in mind, even with a perfect validator, and a brilliantly composed and relevant email, it's still possible your email won't be read.
 ERI is designed to help out the user willing to trust you with their email address.
 ERI is not designed as a marketing tool to help optimise email delivery.